Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 ## Data gathering

 Create directory `image`.
-This directory will hold all files of our model.
-(Think of it as of Docker image, not the actual digit picture).
+This directory will be the base for the working Docker image, responsible for training/exporting/testing steps.

 ```sh
 $ mkdir image; cd image